osmanburucu-ibm/markdown_link_extractor/README.md

 # Markdown Link Extractor

 A Python tool to extract all markdown links from files and subfolders, ignoring attachment links and providing source file and section information.
+Used CLINE to play arround and build some tests a few code lines.

 ## Features